Cardiac Failure Review endeavours to publish unbiased content pertinent to healthcare professionals practising in the field of cardiology.

-If you are interested in submitting a manuscript, please contact the Managing Editor.
+If you are interested in submitting a manuscript, please contact the Managing Editor or if you have a pre-submission enquiry or wish to submit a paper directly, please do so here.
 Following submission, articles will be subject to independent double-blind peer review and in-house editing prior to publication.
 All articles must receive the approval of the Editor-in-Chief prior to publication.

 All editorial queries should be directed to Managing Editor, Rosie Scott firstname.lastname@example.org

 The following article types appear in Cardiac Failure Review:

 - Guest Editorial – Approximately 800 words in length (excluding references).